H1yori233/CSE-291A/phase-1-writeup.md

 Broken symbolic links are a common and frustrating problem in Linux-based environments, frequently encountered by developers, and researchers.
 These issues arise when a target file is moved, renamed, or deleted, causing any symlink pointing to it to fail and potentially breaking scripts or applications.

 The process of identifying a broken link and then repairing it is a basic skill for any terminal user.
 This task is a pure test of the agent's proficiency in a Command Line Interface (CLI) environment.

+### Task 8
+Routine storage triage: finding large files for cleanup is a frequent personal-device task.
+The pipeline relies on GNU `find` to list file sizes and paths, sorted by size, then `numfmt` for human-readable units.

+This tests agent's ability to restrict to files and handle subdirectories, path/quoting correctness, and multi-tool piping.

 ### Task 9
 Data integrity checks are a core part of secure and reproducible workflows.
 Verifying a downloaded artifact’s SHA256 hash before organizing it reduces the risk of corrupted or tampered inputs and keeps workspaces tidy.
 This is routine for developers and researchers handling datasets, models, or installers.